-If cut down without addressing the root crown, this shrub will quickly regrow.
-Methods for removing multiflora rose vary with the size of the plant, but the objective is always to remove or kill the root crown.
-Very small seedlings can be pulled by hand, preferably using the gripping power of large pliers, being careful not to expose the snipping edge of the tool to the plant.
+Methods for removing multiflora rose vary with the size of the plant, but the objective always is to remove or kill the root crown.
+Very small seedlings can be pulled, root and all, with a hand tool, preferably using the gripping power of large 8″ pliers (linesman pliers) — being careful not to expose the snipping edge of the tool to the plant.
+If cut down without addressing the root crown, however, this shrub will quickly regrow.

-When working with multiflora rose, always wear thick leather work gloves or welder’s gloves.
-And a good trick for shielding one’s body from the thorny canes when cutting them is to lean a sheet of corrugated cardboard against the plant to block the canes.
+Reminder: when working with multiflora rose, always wear thick leather work gloves or welder’s gloves.
+And a good trick for shielding one’s body from the thorny canes when cutting them is to lean a sheet of corrugated cardboard against the plant to block the thorny canes.

 Methods and tools to help eliminate large multiflora rose shubs:

 Both the weed wrench and the Pulaski pull out the stump with the benefit of leverage.